Ledger-Donjon/ledger-donjon.github.io/src/content/blog/rp2350-secure-debug-laser-fault-injection.md

 The remaining question is how to reset a locked chip without allowing firmware to re-apply the runtime lock.
 The RP-AP remains "always accessible, even when external debug is disabled".
 Setting `CTRL.RESCUE_RESTART` triggers a rescue reset: a full system reset that also flags the boot ROM to halt before any user software runs.

-The [boot ROM](https://github.com/raspberrypi/pico-bootrom-rp2350) checks `POWMAN_CHIP_RESET.RESCUE_FLAG` before watchdog, flash or USB boot, clears it, then holds core 0 in an interrupt-disabled wait loop and core 1 in its wait-for-vector path.[^2] The datasheet documents no restriction on `CTRL.RESCUE_RESTART`.
+The [boot ROM](https://github.com/raspberrypi/pico-bootrom-rp2350) checks `POWMAN_CHIP_RESET.RESCUE_FLAG` before watchdog, flash or USB boot, clears it, then holds core 0 in an interrupt-disabled wait loop and core 1 in its wait-for-vector path.[^3] The datasheet documents no restriction on `CTRL.RESCUE_RESTART`.

-We proceed in the following sequence:
+We proceeded in the following sequence:

 1. **Rescue reset.** Set `CTRL.RESCUE_RESTART` to `1`, then clear it to `0` through the RP-AP.
 The chip resets and remains in boot-ROM wait paths.
 The signed firmware never runs, so `sw_lock[48]` is never tightened and stays at the permissive value derived from `PAGE48_LOCK1` — `LOCK_S = READ_WRITE`.
 2. **Fault `DEBUGEN` to `0xc`.** With both cores in boot-ROM wait paths, set `PROC1` and `PROC1_SECURE` as described above; these two set bits produce the value `0xc`.